jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 (1) This section applies if—
   (a) 1 union has raised a pay equity claim with 2 or more employers in respect of employees who are members of that union and who perform the same, or substantially similar, work; or
   (b) 2 or more unions have jointly raised a pay equity claim with 2 or more employers in respect of employees who are members of any of those unions and who perform the same, or substantially similar, work.
+(2) Subsection (2A) applies to each employer who—
+  (a) receives a pay equity claim referred to in subsection (1); and (b) has not opted out of the multi-employer pay equity claim under section 13L.
-(2) Each employer who receives a pay equity claim raised by a union or unions with multiple employers must enter into a single multi-employer pay equity process agreement for the purposes of deciding whether the claim is arguable and for the purposes of the pay equity bargaining process.
+(2A) Each employer must enter into a single multi-employer pay equity process agreement— (a) for the purpose of deciding whether all of the employees covered by the claim perform work that is the same or substantially similar; and
+  (b) for the purpose of deciding whether the claim has merit; and (c) for the purpose of the pay equity bargaining process.
 (3) The multi-employer pay equity process agreement must set out— (a) whether there will be 1 or more representatives for the employers and who that representative or those representatives will be; and
   (b) how decisions relating to the claim will be made.